apollographql/apollo-server/docs/source/schema/directives.md

 > Before you use directives in a federated graph, make sure to consider the following:
 >
 > - Custom directives are _not_ included in your graph's composed supergraph schema.
 The composition process strips all subgraph directives.
 Only a given subgraph is aware of its own directives.
+> - If multiple subgraphs can resolve a particular field, each subgraph should almost always apply the exact same set of custom directives (with the exact same definition) to that field.
+Otherwise, the behavior of that field might vary depending on _which_ subgraph resolves it.
-> - Because directives are specific to individual subgraphs, it's valid for different subgraphs to define the _same_ directive with _different_ logic.
+> - Because directives are specific to individual subgraphs, it's technically valid for different subgraphs to define the _same_ directive with _different_ logic.
+As stated in the previous point, if a custom directive is used in multiple subgraphs to resolve a particular field, you should almost always use define the same directive with the same logic across subgraphs.
 Composition does not detect or warn about such inconsistencies.
-> - If multiple subgraphs can resolve a particular field, each subgraph should almost always apply the exact same set of custom directives (with the exact same accompanying logic) to that field.
-Otherwise, the behavior of that field might vary depending on _which_ subgraph resolves it.

 [As our example shows](https://github.com/apollographql/docs-examples/blob/main/apollo-server/v4/custom-directives/upper-case-directive/src/index.ts), in Apollo Server 3 and 4 you can define a **transformer function** for each of your subgraph schema's custom directives.

 To apply transformer functions to your executable subgraph schema, you first _generate_ the subgraph schema with `buildSubgraphSchema` as usual: